jasonbender-c3x/Catpilot/cereal/README.md

 ### Custom forks

-Forks of [openpilot](https://github.com/commaai/openpilot) might want to add things to the messaging spec, however this could conflict with future changes made in mainline cereal/openpilot.
-Rebasing against mainline openpilot then means breaking backwards-compatibility with all old logs of your fork.
-So we added reserved events in [custom.capnp](custom.capnp) that we will leave empty in mainline cereal/openpilot. **If you only modify those, you can ensure your fork will remain backwards-compatible with all versions of mainline cereal/openpilot and your fork.**
+Forks of [catpilot](https://github.com/commaai/catpilot) might want to add things to the messaging spec, however this could conflict with future changes made in mainline cereal/catpilot.
+Rebasing against mainline catpilot then means breaking backwards-compatibility with all old logs of your fork.
+So we added reserved events in [custom.capnp](custom.capnp) that we will leave empty in mainline cereal/catpilot. **If you only modify those, you can ensure your fork will remain backwards-compatible with all versions of mainline cereal/catpilot and your fork.**

 ## Pub Sub Backends